omahs/jelly-verse-contracts/README.md

 ### Contract Overview

 OfficialPoolsRegister stores identifiers for all official pools.
+OOffical pools are special type of pools that have additional rewards distributed to the users that provide liquidty to them.
+The contract is used to store all of the special pools ids on chain which is than used by an off chain script to calculate the rewards for users.
+It is mainly used as a single source of truth on chain on which pools are official and how much rewards are given to them.

 ### Dependencies